uapi-group/kernel-features/README.md

    **Use-Case:** Allow for a race free way to go from individual thread to thread-group leader pidfd.

+* Add a namespace ioctl to translate a PID between PID namespaces.

+  **Use-Case:** This makes it possible to e.g., figure out what a given PID in a PID namespace corresponds to in the caller's PID namespace.
+For example, to figure out what the PID of PID 1 inside of a given PID namespace is.

 ## Finished Items

 * [x] ability to unmount obstructed mounts. (this means: you have a stack